- What is Jesus-centered peace building?

 - What about saving people from hell?

 - What about Muslim violence and the persecution of Christians?

 - Do Muslims speak out against terrorism and other forms of violent extremism?
 (Yes, they do.)

 - How should I respond to fear, hatred, and misunderstanding about Muslims among Christians around me?

-Even though Hurricane Harvey devastated Houston while I was gone, my second trip to Bosnia from August 22-29 was both a lot of fun and a “success.”
+Even though I kept nervously watching the news and looking for messages from my family in Houston while Hurricane Harvey hovered over the city, my second trip to Bosnia from August 22-29 was both a lot of fun and a “success.”
 I reconnected with friends, met new ones, and received a lot of great feedback from Bosnians of different ethnic and religious backgrounds.
 My first trip (read that trip reflection here) was to learn whether and how my family, as Peace Catalyst staff, could be a support to ongoing local efforts to work for peace.
 (We’ll be trying to nuance our understanding of how we can do that concretely for years to come.)
 This second trip was primarily about discerning who could be a local partner to sponsor our residency while we learned from and joined their work.

 Some Muslim peace builders and a Protestant pastor offered me some of the most helpful guidance and encouragement:

 Before returning to the States in April, we’d already been in conversation with our mentors at Peace Catalyst International to think through where God could be calling us to next.
 And Bosnia was on the top of all of our radars.